GSD

 Rendered skills section

-How to build a Works section with React
+How to build a Works component

 import React from 'react';